 Working overseas in a foreign country is a unique and enriching experience.
 It allows you to get a good perspective of a country which is new to you and exposes you to a whole different lifestyle and culture.
 You may be able to learn a new skill, language, meet interesting and different people.
 This will provide an insight into an experience many people do not get to have.
 There are different ways that people attempt this way of working.
 Some opt for a travellers ‘hope for the best’ approach, others are sponsored by a company beforehand or people go through working holiday schemes.
 Oyster sends out applicants on working holiday visas to Canada, Australia and New Zealand.
-As well as TEFL/TESOL courses to China and Thailand and a paid ski season in Romania.
+As well as TEFL/TESOL courses to China and Thailand and a paid ski season in Austria.
 Here is a guide to working abroad with tips and hints about where to go, how to get there, practicalities to consider when there and what you are going to do.

 Where to go and how?